RahulSDeshpande/mb-stock-tracker-android/README.md

 - Symbols: A fixed list is injected (DI) for simplicity.
 - Price generation: The remote endpoint echoes what we send; we locally generate prices every N seconds so the UI updates reliably.
 - Sorting: Stock list is sorted by current price (descending) on each update.
-- Row highlight: The background remains tinted until the next update arrives; when the feed stops, highlights reset.
+- Row highlight: The bg remains tinted until the next update arrives; when the feed stops, highlights reset.
-- Interval: Minimum 1 second.
+- Interval: Minimum 1 sec.
 Defaults to 1 second in UI state; persisted only in-process for the demo.
 - Tests: Unit tests focus on logic and state progression; UI tests validate key elements and interactions.

 ---